MontiCore/montiarc/docs/Usage/Simulation/index.md

 Multiple options are available for running the simulator, including interactive.
 A simulator has the benefit of controlling the simulation speed.

+For more information about the simulator read the [reference chapter](../../Reference/Simulation/index.md)

 ## Non-Interactive
 The default simulator is not interactive and has to be filled with inputs programmatically.
 See the [testing](../../Reference/Testing/index.md) chapter for more information on it.